Skip to content

 How do they compare?

-• Level 1 vocational qualifications build confidence and help people prepare for further learning and work.
+- Level 1 vocational qualifications builds confidence and helps people prepare for further learning and work.

-• Level 4 and 5 vocational qualifications are equivalent to a Foundation Degree.
+- Level 4 and 5 vocational qualifications are equivalent to the first and second year of a degree.

 You can compare qualifications using our helpful tools.